- Learn the widely used technique of dimension reduction which is Principal Component Analysis (PCA)

 Picture this – you are working on a large scale data science project.
 What happens when the given data set has too many variables?
 Here are few possible situations which you might come across:

-- You find that most of the variables are correlated.
+- You find that most of the variables are correlated on analysis.

 - You lose patience and decide to run a model on the whole data.
 This returns poor accuracy and you feel terrible.

 - You become indecisive about what to do